ajpsyk/bingo-printable-generator/README.md

 # bingo-printable-generator
-A Java-based bingo game PDF generator for printable Etsy products.
+A Java-based PDF generator for printable products.